 Finally, be sure to check out Playa El Barranquillo, a scenic and peaceful beach in Puerto del Carmen where you can escape from the crowded urban beaches near town.
 This beach has an extensive coastline stretching from Playa Grande to La Peñita Beach and contains several smaller coves.

 Along with its fine golden sand and incredible natural environment, Playa El Barranquillo is close to shops, markets, and Avenida de las Playas, Puerto del Carmen’s commercial center.
 So, it gives you the best of both worlds: tranquility and seclusion as well as lively bars and restaurants.

 Personally, I think this is one of the best beaches in Puerto del Carmen because it’s naturally beautiful and often goes unnoticed by tourists.
 Here, you can see volcanic rock scattered in the sand, which adds a wild, rustic touch.
 One of my favorite parts of visiting this beach is watching the sunrise or sunset from the coast.

 If you’re visiting with family, Playa El Barranquillo is a good option, although the sand can be rocky.
 There are restrooms and showers, but no lifeguards, so keep an eye on the kids.

 Map of Puerto del Carmen beaches

 I hope you enjoyed learning about the best beaches in Puerto del Carmen!
 Here is a handy map of Puerto del Carmen’s beaches so you can locate each one and plan your itinerary.

 Of course, don’t hesitate to leave me a comment with any questions or suggestions, or to share your review of a Puerto del Carmen beach.
+If you don’t know where to stay, I recommend checking our guide on the best hotels in Puerto del Carmen.
 I look forward to hearing from you, and I hope you have a wonderful vacation in Puerto del Carmen, Lanzarote!